AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 ## Support for manual csv fields by FTP and Box connectors {#import-connector}

-Often, users want Active fields to be manually provided when a learner logs in to Prime.
+Often, users want Active fields to be manually provided when a learner logs in to Learning Manager.
 This is possible in Learning Manager at present, when the user imports a CSV manually.

 The CSV may not contain all the Active fields.
 For all the Active fields that are not updated in the uploaded CSV, the user needs to enter the data for such Active fields.